-The design, construction and operation of the QO Hotel Amsterdam is all about sustainability.
-The vision for the hotel is framed by the motto 'treating life well'.
-We led the technical translation to several solutions, such as a green house on the roof where vegetables and herbs are grown and fish is cultivated, a smart façade system based on algorithms and an energy system from waste.
+Sustainability fuels the design, construction and operation of the QO Hotel Amsterdam – a destination that frames its vision according to the motto 'treating life well'.
+We led the technical approach to several solutions, such as a green house on the roof where vegetables and herbs are grown via aquaponics, a smart façade system based on algorithms and an energy system from waste.

-Designed by the team of Paul de Ruiter Architects, Mulderblauw Architects and Arup, the hotel is in the process of becoming the first hotel in Europe to achieve LEED Platinum – an internationally recognised sustainability standard.
-We were responsible for the sustainability concept, building services and fire engineering.
+Designed by the team of Paul de Ruiter Architects, Mulderblauw Architects and Arup, the four-star hotel is among the first in Europe to achieve a LEED Platinum certification – an internationally recognised sustainability standard.
+Assisting to reach this milestone, we provided our expertise by conceptualising hotel’s sustainability model, in addition to delivering building services and fire engineering.

 90%energy savingfor cooling

 Intelligent hotel façade

 The hotel’s façade provides an insight into how sustainability is integrated into the building’s functionality.
 The position of the 819 individually moveable façade panels respond to the desired room temperature and the outdoor climate.
 Each panel automatically closes position based on an intricate algorithm, which creates an energy balance for each individual room without using additional energy for heating, cooling or ventilation.

 The system detects when a guest leaves the hotel, initiating a change in the climate-control system and façade composition.
 This subsequently creates a dynamic and ever-changing outward appearance of the hotel.

 The insulating panels limit heat loss, while also reflecting excessive sun light when necessary.
 The transparent floor-to-ceiling windows are designed to utilise passive solar energy, aiding the operation of the climate-control system.